Biter777/profile/README.md

 -------

 What to profile is controlled by config value passed to profile.Start.
-By default CPU profiling is enabled.
+By default CPU, Memory, Mutex, Block profiling and Trace out is enabled.

 ```go
 import "github.com/biter777/profile"